eduardoleao052/LSTM-from-scratch/README.md

 and his hours' vent, O why, away.
 ```
 > **Note:** Training times seemed to be a little faster with GPU (GTX 1070 vs M2 CPU), but the improvement was not dramatic (maybe due to iterative and non-paralellizeable nature of RNNs).
+> The training took ~2h30 and 1500 steps.

 - Thanks for reading!